mustafadede/To-Do-App-React-Native/README.md

 <br>
 `npx expo start`
 <br>

-Your app look like this :
+Your app should look like this :
 <br>
 ![GIF](./image.gif)